johngrantuk/decglocha/README.md

 # Add Decentralised Chat & Trading To Any Webpage

-This React App is part of my entry to the Ethereal Blocks hackathon.
-The complete entry provides a browser extension/add-on that allows any webpage to have decentralised chat and trade functions.
+This React App is part of my project that provides a browser extension/add-on to allow any webpage to have decentralised chat and trade functions.
 See the Extension repo along with install instructions [here](https://github.com/johngrantuk/decglocha-extension).

 ![Demo Gif](Decglocha.gif)